jzz0026/Galvanize_capstone_project_drug_reviews/README.md

 ## Target
 - Find diseases with significantly seasonal variations based on dates of posting comments.
-- Train the model to predict sentiment of reviews as “Positive”, “Negative”, and “Neutral” based on vectorized words from patients’ comments.
+- Train the model to predict sentiment of reviews as "Positive", "Negative", and "Neutral" based on vectorized words from patients’ comments.
 - Explore side effects from patients’ comments.

 ## EDA